Coronavirus - COVID-19

 Parish Council maintained services:

-- Children's play equipment areas are now closed
+- Children's play equipment areas are open

-Shops and services still OPEN:
+Shops and services OPEN:

-Zeera takeaway has closed
+Zeera takeaway is open

 Debenham Vets remains open for essential procedures ONLY.
 There is a change in procedure - including waiting outside or in the carpark and phoning 01728 861289 to let staff know that you have arrived.
 If customers have no phone, then the entrance door can be knocked on and customers then standing back a clear 2m to allow staff to come to the door.